Workflows

 Filters and search

-- Text search — Type in the search box to filter entries by reference ID, customer, comments, or any field value
+- Text search — Type in the search box to filter entries by Job Number, customer, comments, or any field value

 - Status filter — Filter by pipeline stage